osamasalem/osamasalem.github.io/content/blog/creating-couple-iterator.md

 In safe Rust, this is impossible- you can’t create two mutable references into the same slice at once without splitting it first.
 The borrow checker prevents this to ensure aliasing safety.

 However, we know that getting mutable references to different elements is perfectly safe - their memory regions don’t overlap.
-So, unsafe code is the only way forward.
+So, unsafe code is the way to go.

+> You can -also- write this iterator if you split the array, but you have to add indeces and caching.. etc, Look!
+I chose to use unsafe !!

 ## Implementation
 > ⚠️ DISCLAIMER: This code is for demonstration purposes only.
 It is not optimized or production-ready, but it highlights the concept clearly.